lambdatoast/lambdatoast.github.com/_drafts/functions-functors.md

 > A function is a relation between a set of inputs and a set of permissible outputs with the property
 > that each input is related to exactly one output.

-Reading it carefully, you will note that, first of all, functions operate on *sets* – which for our purposes, are just collections of distinct things.
+Reading it carefully you will note that, first of all, functions operate on *sets* – which, for our purposes, are just collections of distinct things.

-For example:
+So, it is a relation between sets, but not just any relation.
+It must have a specific property: each element of the input set must relate to exactly *one* element of the output set.

+A couple of examples

+Let **Color** and **Fruit** be two sets:

-Let `Color = { Yellow, Red }` and `Fruit = { Banana, Peach, Tomato }` be two sets.
+* `Color = { Yellow, Red }`
+* `Fruit = { Banana, Peach, Tomato }`

 Here's one way to relate **Color** to **Fruit**:

     (Yellow, Banana) (Yellow, Peach) (Red, Tomato)

-That is a fine *relation* between sets, but not a valid *function*, because it relates the `Yellow` input to both `Banana` and `Peach`.
+That is a fine *relation* between sets, but not a valid *function*, because it relates the `Yellow` input to both `Banana` and `Peach` outputs.

 Now let `Work = { Elements, Othello }` and `Author = { Shakespeare, Hemingway, Euclid }`.